(626) 966-4770 841 E. Route 66 Glendora, CA 91740

 Production

-Due to the current global supply chain and shipping issues TAS does not guarantee or warranty any specific production time.
-Any verbal acknowledgement of your due dates will only be considered as a “best scenario.”
-TAS is beholden to getting supplies consistently to be able to operate an our normal speeds.
+Due to the changes of global supply chain and shipping from the COVID 19 pandemic, TAS does not guarantee or warranty any specific production times.
+Any acknowledgement of due dates will only be considered as a “best scenario,” however, TAS has ALWAYS prided itself on setting accurate expectations and following through with promised deadlines to the best of our ability.

 Direct Screen Printing